yaron-zehavi/oauth-app2app-browserless/draft-zehavi-oauth-app2app-browserless.md

 : REQUIRED.
 A string with the value "call" to indicate that *url* is to called with HTTP GET.

 url:
 : REQUIRED.
-A string holding the redirect_uri of the *Upstream Authorization Server* including the OAuth error.
+A string holding the redirect_uri of the OAuth client, including the OAuth error.

 Example: